-What is a Section 21 Notice to quit?
+What is a Section 21 Notice seeking possession?

-A 'Section 21 Notice to Quit', so called because it operates under section 21 of the Housing Act 1988, is the notice a landlord can give to a tenant to regain possession of a property at the end of an Assured Shorthold Tenancy (AST).
-You can download one here.
+A 'Section 21 Notice of Possession' operates under section 21 of the Housing Act 1988, is the legal eviction notice template notice a landlord can give to a tenant to regain possession of a property at the end of an Assured Shorthold Tenancy (AST).
+You can download a section 21 notice with instructions here.
 The landlord is able to issue the tenant with a section 21 notice without giving any reason for ending the tenancy agreement.

 A landlord has the legal right to retain possession at the end of a tenancy but must follow the correct legal procedure, which includes serving a section 21 notice.
 The Housing Act 1996 amended the section 21 of the 1988 Act by requiring this notice to be given in writing.

-When can a Section 21 notice to quit be issued?
+When can a Section 21 notice be issued?

 Under section 21 of the Housing Act 1988 as amended by the Housing Act 1996, a landlord has a legal right to get his property back at the end of an assured shorthold tenancy.

 In order to invoke this right, he is required to follow the correct legal procedure which involves serving a section 21 notice to quit on the tenant or tenants.
 A section 21 notice can be issued at any time during the fixed tenancy or during the periodic tenancy.

 A Section 21 notice to quit can only be used to regain possession of a property at the end of an assured shorthold tenancy.
 If a landlord wishes to regain possession before the end of the agreed term, this may be possible if he can show certain conditions have been met.
 In order to do this he must first issue the tenant with a valid section 8 notice to quit.

 You can get your Section 21 Notice HERE

 How do you serve a Section 21 notice during the fixed term of the tenancy?